Deltares/Wflow.jl/docs/src/user_guide/step4_running.md

 ## [Using the command line interface](@id cli)

-If you don't need the extra features of using Wflow as a library, but just want to run simulations, the command line interface makes it easier to do so.
+If you don't need the extra features of using wflow as a library, but just want to run simulations, the command line interface makes it easier to do so.
 It consists of a single executable, `wflow_cli` that accepts a single argument, the path to a TOML configuration file.